ZANGABR/amazon-q-for-engineers/README.md

 - "Migrate this code from Java to Rust and explain the differences."
 - "Port this logic to Python and add comments for a frontend engineer to understand."

+For a full library of prompts (covering comprehension, debugging, migration, refactoring, and even fun code reviews), see [PROMPTS.md](./PROMPTS.md).

 ---

 ### Time Savings & Impact